USCIS Job Titles and the EB-1A Green Card: Why Job Titles Alone Won't Sway USCIS

 A strong recommendation letter from someone junior to you can be quite helpful for your petition, and USCIS may well not notice or care that your recommender is less advanced in your field than you are.

-Bottom Line: Job Titles Don’t Decide Your EB-1A Fate
+Bottom Line: Your Job Title Doesn't Decide Your EB-1A Fate

 Whether or not you have a prestigious title next to your name won’t automatically secure or doom your EB1A petition.
 Your organizational hierarchy position alone doesn’t dictate your EB1A outcome.